 Cheat sheet for UNIX Commands and Content

-UNIX commands can often be differentiated or grouped into different categories of powerful commands such as File Commands, Process Management commands, Compression, Network related, File Permissions, Searching and SSH related.
-Below are the list of Cheat sheet for UNIX commands which perform different kinds of functionalities and operations in UNIX operating system are as follows:
+UNIX commands can often be differentiated or grouped into different categories of powerful commands such as File Commands, Process Management commands, Compression, Network related, File Permissions, Searching, and SSH related.
+Below is the list of Cheat sheet for UNIX commands which perform different kinds of functionalities and operations in the UNIX operating system are as follows:

 |ls||To list the directory.|

 |mkdir folder||To create a new directory with the name folder|